We answered the frequently asked questions surrounding resin flooring

 1.Q.
 How do I know which product is most appropriate for my situation?

 A. Choice of product is of great importance.
 Correct selection will ensure appropriate application to suit client requirements.
-Check out the dedicated pages for Domestic Flooring, Commercial Flooring and Factory/Industrial Flooring to find out more about how resin flooring can be applied to your sector.
+Check out the dedicated pages for Commercial Flooring and Factory/Industrial Flooring to find out more about how resin flooring can be applied to your sector.
 We also have a Brewery Flooring and Automotive Flooring page.

 If its a particular feature you need, take a look at our dedicated pages for Antistatic Flooring, Anti-Slip Flooring, Metallic Flooring, Hygienic Flooring, Demarcation & Line Marking, Polyaspartic Flooring, Decorative Flooring and Floor Jointing.